DeadCodeProductions/program-markers/README.md

 }
 ```

+Passing  `--ignore-functions-with-macros` to `dead-instrument` will cause it to ignore any functions that contain macro expansions.

 #### Python wrapper

 `pip install dead-instrumenter`

-To use the instrumenter in python import `from dead_instrumenter.instrumenter import instrument_program`: `instrument_program(program: diopter.SourceProgram) -> InstrumentedProgram`.
+To use the instrumenter in python import `from dead_instrumenter.instrumenter import instrument_program`: `instrument_program(program: diopter.SourceProgram, emit_disable_macros: bool, ignore_functions_with_macros: bool) -> InstrumentedProgram`.

 #### Building the python wrapper